Director of Coaching – Dean Selvey

+Lee Kellett - Lee joins SC Gjøa with over 9 years of coaching experience and has been in the US since 2007, mainly in NJ and CT where he has worked with players of all levels from Travel Teams to High School and College players.
 Lee has completed many coaching qualification including a Uefa B License and English FA Coaching Goalkeepers Level 2.
 As well as coaching in the US and England Lee has also coached in Africa, where is co-founded a charity in Ghana called The Ghana Football Project and continues to work in Africa to help the local soccer players.

 Lee is from the North West of England and is a Manchester United fan, his favorite player of all time is Eric Cantona.
 Lee played soccer for his college and also for the Royal Engineers while in the British Army, playing right midfield or right defense.